The Answer: YES! Xanthan gum and guar gum are both low FODMAP.

 Are Xanthan Gum & Guar Gum Safe?

-That said if one or the other, or both, cause you digestive upset, don’t use them.
-This does not mean they are “unsafe”, but rather, that your digestion does not do well with them.
+That said, if one or the other, or both, cause you digestive upset, don’t use them.
+This does not mean they are “unsafe,” but rather that your digestion does not handle them well.

 Can I Make FODMAP Everyday® Recipes without Gums?